smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Table

 The type of table referred to below is a base table.
 A base table is a permanent table stored in the database and contains the actual data in the form of rows and columns.
-The SELECT * statement retrieves all columns and all rows from the table.
+The `SELECT *` statement retrieves all columns and all rows from the table.
 It is a permanent table that stores data in the database.
-On base tables you can implement NOT NULL, UNIQUE, PRIMARY KEY, FOREIGN KEY, CHECKM and DEFAULT constraints.
+On base tables you can implement `NOT NULL`, `UNIQUE`, `PRIMARY KEY`, `FOREIGN KEY`, `CHECK` and `DEFAULT` constraints.

 In this example we create a table named `Employees`, insert a record using the VALUES constructor, and then select from the table.